Student Visa

 Application costs

 The visa fee is £822.
-In addition, you will also be required to pay the immigration health surcharge, which is £1035 per year.
+In addition, you will also be required to pay the immigration health surcharge, which is £2,070 for two years.

 Please note if you have reassessments that take your final results beyond the end of your Student Route Visa, you will not be able to apply for the GRV and will need to leave the UK or apply via an alternative valid visa route (such as a Skilled Worker Visa).